raviproenca/PongUltraRevolution/README.md

 # PongUltraRevolution

 Recreation of the classic Pong game, developed during the Functional Programming course in the 1st semester of the Information Systems program at the Federal University of Sergipe.
-The project uses HTML, CSS, and pure JavaScript to replicate the essence of the original game with innovative additions.
+The project uses HTML, CSS, and Vanilla JavaScript to replicate the essence of the original game with innovative additions.

 Highlights: